Terre Haute, IN - Vigo County

 BUILDINGS OWNED BY ORGANIZATIONS OR GOVERNMENTS

-- For not-for-profits, governmental agencies, school or library boards, and educational institutions the Division of Historic Preservation and Archaeology has grant programs, which you may be eligible.
+- For not-for-profits, governmental agencies, school or library boards, and educational institutions, DHPA has grant programs, for which you may be eligible.

-- Neighborhood Assistance Program—Provides tax credits for not-for-profit organizations that assist residents in their low- to moderate-income community.
-The tax credit is equal to 50% of the investment made by the organization.
+- Neighborhood Assistance Program - Provides tax credits for not-for-profit organizations that assist residents in their low-to-moderate income community.
+The tax credit is equal to 50 percent of the investment made by the organization.
 Eligible projects include housing, counseling, and downtown and commercial rehabilitation.
 Eligible costs include administrative salaries or construction.

 This section provides some interesting resources for a variety of funding and project opportunities from the federal government and private organizations.